Aerial and Near-field Remote Sensing

 MSc Programme in Geography and Geoinformatics with a minor subject

-Emphasis will be put in understanding the fundamental theory of photogrammetry, organisation of flight campaigns with drones/UAVs, camera functioning and setup and sensor calibration.
+Emphasis will be put on understanding the fundamental theory of photogrammetry, organisation of flight campaigns with drones/UAVs, camera functioning and setup, and sensor calibration.
 The course also focus on advanced processing of high spatial resolution optical and thermal image data, video, and point cloud data.
 The course aims at making use of the presented techniques in both natural and social aspects of the landscape.